MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/initializing-the-microsoft-excel-driver.md

 </tbody>
 </table>

+## Using the TypeGuessRows setting for Excel Driver
+When you use Microsoft Excel Driver, you can use the **TypeGuessRows** registry value to configure how many rows are to be checked for the data type.
+The **TypeGuessRows** value is located under the following registry subkey:
 > [!NOTE]
 > When you change Windows Registry settings, you must exit and then restart the database engine for the new settings to take effect.